samkessaram/samkessaram/README.md

 I'm Sam.
 A bit about me:

 - 🇧🇲 From Bermuda
-- 🇨🇦 Living in Toronto
+- 🇨🇦 Living in Canada
 - 🖥 Working at [Zensurance](https://www.zensurance.com/)
 - ⛰ Climbing rocks